 The authentic limoncello I had in Sorrento was anything but sweet.

-Fortunately, as I was sitting in the Sorrentan pizzeria, expressing to my wife how delicious I thought this drink was, the guy behind the counter overheard and proudly told me he made it himself.
+Fortunately, as I was sitting in the Sorrentan pizzeria, expressing to my then-wife how delicious I thought this drink was, the guy behind the counter overheard and proudly told me he made it himself.